 Sabrina Wesley-Nero directs the undergraduate Program in Education, Inquiry and Justice (EDIJ) and is head of Teacher Preparation for MAET.
 Wesley-Nero is a Georgetown (SFS ’95) and Teach for America (Bay Area ’95) alumna with extensive experience in the field of education.
-She has taught in English as a Second Language, Spanish bilingual, Spanish immersion, and general education K-12 classrooms, and served as Director of Curriculum for the New Teacher Project in New York.
-She then earned her PhD at George Mason University’s Graduate School of Education.
-Upon completion of her PhD in 2008, she joined Center for Inspired Teaching in Washington, DC, and was named Director of Research and Program Evaluation.
+She has taught in ESL, Spanish bilingual, Spanish immersion, and general education K-12 classrooms, and served as Director of Curriculum for the New Teacher Project in New York before earning her PhD through George Mason University’s Graduate School of Education.
+Upon completion of her PhD, she joined Center for Inspired Teaching (CIT) in Washington, DC, and was named Director of Research and Program Evaluation.
 At CIT, she was instrumental in the development of their teacher certification curriculum and shepherded the organization through the process of gaining accreditation as an approved teacher preparation program.
 She also has served as a program reviewer for both the Office of State Superintendent of Education for the District of Columbia and the National Council for Accreditation of Teacher Education.
 Wesley-Nero has conducted research on the preparation of teachers of English learners and professional development of school leaders.
 Within EDIJ, she teaches courses on urban education, educating the whole child, and philosophy of education.

 Jane Hannaway is a Professor with the McCourt School of Public Policy at Georgetown University.
 She is also an Institute Fellow at the American Institutes of Research (AIR) and Founding Director of CALDER (National Center for the Analysis of Longitudinal Data in Education Research), headquartered at AIR, where she was also vice president.
 Hannaway is an organizational sociologist whose work focuses on educational organizations, in particular the effects of education reforms on school policies and practices and ultimately on student outcomes.
 Her current research is heavily focused on issues associated with teacher labor markets and education accountability policies.
-Hannaway previously served on the faculty of Columbia, Princeton, and Stanford Universities and was formerly Senior Fellow and founding Director of the Education Policy Center at the Urban Institute.
+Hannaway previously served on the faculty of Columbia, Princeton, and Stanford Universities and she was formerly Senior Fellow and Founding Director of the Education Policy Center at the Urban Institute.
 She has authored or co-authored/edited seven books and was formerly editor of Educational Evaluation and Policy Analysis, the main policy journal of the American Educational Research Association.

 James Sandefur received his PhD in Mathematics from Tulane University and is currently a Professor in the Department of Mathematics and Statistics at Georgetown University, where he received the Dean’s Award for Excellence in Teaching and the MAA Polya Award for Expository Writing in 2006.
 Sandefur’s interests are in mathematics education at secondary and college levels, differential equations, and discrete dynamical systems.
-He has written nearly 40 mathematics papers and is the author of the texts “Discrete Dynamical Systems: Theory and Applications”, “Discrete Dynamical Modeling”, and “Elementary Mathematical Modeling: A Dynamic Approach”.
-He was the Principal Investigator on three different NSF grants, a Teacher Enhancement Institute, a Teacher Leadership Grant, and the Curriculum Development Grant, Hands-on Activities for Algebra , to develop hands-on models for developmental college math courses.
-He is a writer for the NCTM’s Standards 2000.
-Dr. Sandefur was a program officer at NSF in the Instructional Materials Development Program.
+He has written nearly 40 mathematics papers and is the author of the texts Discrete Dynamical Systems: Theory and Applications, Discrete Dynamical Modeling, and Elementary Mathematical Modeling: A Dynamic Approach.
+He was the Principal Investigator on three different NSF grants, a Teacher Enhancement Institute, a Teacher Leadership Grant, and the Curriculum Development Grant “Hands-on Activities for Algebra” to develop hands-on models for developmental college math courses.
+Sandefur is a writer for the NCTM’s Standards 2000 and was a program officer at NSF in the Instructional Materials Development Program.
 He has been a Visiting Professor at the Cornell University Center for Applied Mathematics, the University of Iowa, and the Freudenthal Institute at the University of Utrecht.